Megx02/BINF6251/Final_Project/IMPLEMENTATION.md

 + This is the data file that will be used to train the model.
 + If you want to test with different training data you can change the filename in `src/main.ipynb` to the path to your file.

-Since the prototype is generating synthetic data there is no input data file for the Viterbi algorithm and analysis right now.
-Instead there is a function to generate synthetic data in the notebook with the driver program `src/main.ipynb`.
+I have included a small test dataser (`data/test.fa`) to test the analysis pipeline.
+This contains 4 synthetic sequences I made for testing purposes.
+I also have a function in the notebook that generates a dictionary of human-like and random sequences for testing the analysis.

+The training data and test dataset are hardcoded in the notebook, so if you are testing with other input files, change the file path to you file.
+The generated dictionary for testing is not a separate data file, it is generated within the notebook itself.

 After downloading the data, run all the cells in `src/main.ipynb`.

 Output:
 Adaptation score and state sequence will be printed in the notebook cell output for the corresponding gene ID.
-The expected output for analysis on `test.fa` is:
+The expected output for analysis on `data/test.fa` is:
 ```
 {'Gene_1': (0.85, 'AAAAAAAAAAAAAAAAANNN'),
  'Gene_2': (0.75, 'NNNNNAAAAAAAAAAAAAAA'),